google/promises/g3doc/index.md

 `all` class method waits for all the provided promises to be fulfilled.
 Once they've been fulfilled, the promise returned from `all` is fulfilled with an array of all fulfilled values.
-If one of the given promises is rejected, then the returned promise is rejected with same error.
+If one of the given promises is rejected, then the returned promise is rejected with the same error.

 In Swift, the `all` operator also allows passing promises of heterogeneous types.
 For this case, the returned promise will be resolved with a tuple